10 Days in Argentina: 7 Sample Itineraries

 10 days in Argentina in much more feasible when you add in one M-F work week with the two weekends on either side.

-That said, every itinerary includes optional adjustments that allow you to extend beyond 10 days.
+If you have more time to work with, then stick around.
+I’ve written each itinerary with optional adjustments that allow you to extend beyond 10 days.

 If you want to skip ahead to one in particular that best suits your interests, click on it below: